OUR COMMITMENTS

 To reduce the environmental impact of our business, we need to offer ranges that are made up of ecologically sounder materials while meeting our customers’ expectations and ensuring continuity in our offer, so that neither they nor we have to destroy existing stocks.
 We must therefore lead this transformation and accompany them so that the change in habits takes place slowly but surely.

-From 2021, all new products of SOLO Group’s brands are made from organic cotton or recycled polyester.
+From 2021, all new products of Solo Paris’s brands are made from organic cotton or recycled polyester.
 Initially, we are offering the most sought-after products (t-shirts, polo shirts, sweatshirts and accessories for men, women and kids) in order to make these materials find their place in the market.
 At a later stage, we will offer wider organic or recycled ranges so as to gradually replace all collections.

 At the same time, we are updating some of our signature models by proposing them in eco-friendly versions for next stock replenishments.